Elorm-t/alx-low_level_programming/0x08-recursion/README.md

 Task 6 - Inception.
 Is it possible?: A  function that returns 1 if the input integer is a prime number, otherwise return 0.

 Task 7 - They say we only use a fraction of our brain's true potential: A function that returns 1 if a string is a palindrome and 0 if not.

+Task 8 - Inception.
+Now, before you bother telling me it's impossible...: A function that compares two strings and returns 1 if the strings can be considered identical, otherwise return 0.